jonlighthall/hello/readme.md

 # Hello World
-This repsoitory contains two "hello world" programs.
+This repsoitory contains three "hello world" programs.

 ## Installation
+check out the folder from the repository with the following command

 ### Prerequisites